microsoft/fluentui/packages/react-button/SPEC.md

 ### Expected behavior

-- Should default to render a native `a` element unless something else has been specified for the `root` slot, in which case `role="button"` should be added to it.
+- Should default to render a native `button` element unless something else has been specified for the `root` slot, in which case `role="button"` should be added to it.
-- Should mix in the native props expected for the `a` native element.
+- Should mix in the native props expected for the `button` native element.
 - Should be keyboard tabbable and focusable.